 Making series of small, ethical purchasing decisions while ignoring the structural incentives for companies’ unsustainable business models won’t change the world as quickly as we want.
 It just makes us feel better about ourselves.
 Case in point: A 2012 study compared footprints of “green” consumers who try to make eco-friendly choices to the footprints of regular consumers.
 And they found no meaningful difference between the two.

-Choosing fashion made from hemp or grilling the waiter about how your fish was caught is no substitute for systematic change.
 The problem is that even though we want to make the right choices, it’s often too little, too late.
 For example, friends are always asking me where to take their old clothes so that they are either effectively recycled or make it into the hands of people who need them.
 My answer?
 It doesn’t matter where you take them: It will always end up in the exact same overloaded waste stream, which may or may not eventually dump it in Haiti.
 This isn’t your fault for trying to do the right thing: It’s the fault of the relentless trend cycle of fast fashion, which is flooding the secondhand market with a glut of clothes that Americans don’t want at any price.

 There’s also the issue of privilege.
 The sustainability movement has been charged with being elitist—and it most certainly is.
 You need a fair amount of disposable income to afford ethical and sustainable consumption options, the leisure time to research the purchasing decisions you make, the luxury to turn up your nose at 95% of what you’re offered, and, arguably, a post-graduate degree in chemistry to understand the true meaning behind ingredient labels.